 Recognition of Prior Learning (RPL).
 To be discussed with the teacher.

-The course is scheduled for September 2022 - December 2022, the first part (3 ECTS) focusing on academic writing and the latter part focusing on professional communication field-specific topics (2 ECTS).
+The course is scheduled for September 2022 - December 2022, the first part (3 ECTS) focusing on academic writing and the latter part focusing on professional communication and field-specific topics (2 ECTS).
 Scheduled weekly online classes and other studies to complete successfully.

 Online (Moodle & Zoom)